Welcome to Suffolk Wildlife Trust Photography Competition 2020 – submit your entries here.

 Entries must not have been a ‘winner’ in any other photographic competition.

 Young Photographer category images can originate from anywhere in the British Isles.

 Simply Suffolk category images must be taken from within Suffolk.

-All other category images must have been taken from the counties of Suffolk, Norfolk, Essex, Cambridgeshire, Northamptonshire, Bedfordshire and Hertfordshire only.
+All other category images must have been taken in the counties of either Suffolk, Norfolk, Essex, Cambridgeshire, Northamptonshire, Bedfordshire or Hertfordshire only.

 Judges will choose one winner and runner up from each category.
 All winning images will be displayed in an online gallery where voting will determine the public’s favourite.
-The winner of the public vote will receive a mini break holiday.
-Additionally, there will also be the Judges winner who will receive £500.
+The winner of the public vote will receive a prize.
+There will also be the Judges winner who will receive £300.

 A maximum of three entries may be entered per applicant and you may distribute these amongst the categories however you wish.
 No single image may be entered in to more than one of the following categories: